dmester/pdftosvg.net/docs/limitations.md

 # Limitations

 PDF is a very feature rich file format, and PdfToSvg.NET does not support all of them.
-If a PDF is using an unsupported feature, the output might not look idential to what you see in other PDF readers.
+If a PDF is using an unsupported feature, the output might not look identical to what you see in other PDF readers.

 This is a incomplete summary of non-supported features.